Rand rate reform

 The Bank will continue to provide updates on industry developments via its website, webinars, emails and forum discussions.
 We encourage our clients to monitor the Standard Bank, SARB, and other industry bodies publications, and to touch base with client coordinators to obtain further information.

-The MPG is preparing guidelines on transition approaches for different products including loans, bonds, money markets, derivatives, retail markets.
-These guidelines should be available in Q4 2025.
-The industry JIBAR transition plan indicates commencement of active transitioning of JIBAR linked contracts beginning in January 2026, commencing post the cessation announcement which is expected end 2025.
+The MPG has published a Transition Approach Recommendations paper end of Feb 2026 for different products including loans, bonds, money markets, derivatives, retail markets.
+The industry JIBAR transition plan indicates commencement of active transitioning of JIBAR linked contracts beginning in January 2026, following the formal cessation announcement date.

 An active transition means you transition your JIBAR linked contract to an alternative rate prior to the cessation date.
 For a passive transition, the JIBAR contract will convert to an alternative rate on the JIBAR cessation date based on implemented fallback provisions.